SaddamTechie/Group16-ecommerce/README.md

 ## 🌟 Overview

-ShopHub transforms market with a modern, intuitive interface designed for seamless shopping.
+ShopHub transforms the market with a modern, interactive interface designed for seamless shopping.

 ## ✨ Features